Cascadia Wild

 Picture

-• Participation in Winter Group Tracking Surveys for at least one season
+• Participation in Group Tracking Surveys for at least one season.

-• Strong tracking skills and the ability to accurately identify and interpret the tracks and sign of Mt.
-Hood National Forest wildlife
+• Excellent tracking skills and the ability to accurately identify and interpret the tracks and sign of Mt.
+Hood National Forest wildlife.

 Interested in becoming a Tracking Leader?

-We can discuss your skills, knowledge, goals, and next steps.
+We will discuss your skills, knowledge, goals, and next steps.

 Picture